 SYNTHETIC OR DESIGNER DRUGS IN PENNSYLVANIA

-However, they are still considered a controlled substance if they are made with the intent of human consumption and have a similar effect on the body as more traditional drugs.
+However, they are still considered controlled substances if made with the intent of human consumption and have a similar effect on the body as more traditional drugs.
 This means that if convicted of being in possession of a designer or synthetic drug, you face the same penalty as any other controlled substance in a similar category.

 Hiring a knowledgeable and qualified Drug Defense Attorney is the best way to protect yourself and your future.